01 of 07

 - Know your market.
 Target your advertising to your customer's needs.

-- Emphasize your strengths and never misrepresent.
+- Emphasize your strengths and never misrepresent them.

 - Mention if you are offering a free service or item.
 Although discounts can bring in customers, offering something for free can bring in additional ones.
 You can offer free sales tax or free delivery.
 Think about ways of making this possible and the trade-offs.